spapas/spapas.github.io/content/django-guidelines.rst

 Be careful when using django-debug-toolbar
 ------------------------------------------

-The `django-debug-toolbar`_ is a great and very popular library that can help you debug your Django application and identify slow views and n+1 query problems.
+The `django-debug-toolbar`_ is a great and very popular library that can help you debug your Django applications and identify slow views and n+1 query problems.
 However I have observed that it makes your development app *much slower*.
-For some views I am seeing like 10x decrease in speed i.e instead of 500 ms we'll get more than 5 seconds slower to display that view!
+For some views I am seeing like 10x decrease in speed i.e instead of 500 ms we'll need more than 5 seconds to display that view!
 Since Django development (at least for me) is based on a very quick feedback loop, this is a huge problem.

-Thus, I recommend to keep it disabled when you are doing normal development and only enable it when you need it, for example to identify problematic views.
+Thus, I recommend to keep it disabled when you are doing normal development and only enable it when you need it, for example to identify n+1 query problems.

 Use the Werkzeug debugger
 -------------------------